DFE-Digital/npq-registration/docs/swagger.md

 swagger_schemas/responses
 ```

+Once updates are made to the schemas, you will need to run the `rswag:specs:swaggerize` rake task to update the `swagger.yaml`.

 ## Swagger UI

 We currently have a simple controller that renders out a custom layout to pull in a JS pack containing `swagger-ui-dist`.
 This will boot Swagger UI using the version of the yaml file in the path, so `/api/docs/v3` will render `/api/docs/v3/swagger.yaml`.